TheNeg0t1ator/TheNeg0t1ator/README.md

 ### Tools I use:

 - Eagle and Altium for circuit design
-- Cura and Fusion360 for parametric modeling
+- Inventor and Fusion360 for parametric modeling
 - FPGA for digital logic design
 - Wireshark and packet sender for network analysis and troubleshooting